krozgrov/ha-omlet-integration/README.md

-# Omlet Smart Automatic Chicken Coop Door - Home Assistant Integration
+# Omlet Smart Automatic Chicken Coop Door Integration for Home Assistant

 A **custom integration for Home Assistant** that connects your Omlet Smart Automatic Chicken Coop Door and related devices, enabling monitoring and control directly from Home Assistant using the Omlet Offical API.